denizlab/OAI-KL-Grade-Classification/oai-knee-detection/README.md

 # Knee Joint Localization Model
-The training data is obtained from Tiulpin et al.[Citation].
+The training data is obtained from Tiulpin et al.[1].
 The files are located at `../data/detector`.
 To reproduce the experiment in paper.
 You will need to:
 1. run `train_test_build.py` to generate train test dataset for the detector from raw OAI dataset.
 The script takes images from OAI 00m and perform pre-processing.
 2. Prepare train/test split by following example in [../data/train.csv](https://github.com/denizlab/OAI-KL-Grade-Classification/tree/master/data/detector).
 The file looks like
 ```